shensquared/lyricstamp/README.md

 LyricsX works wonders with Apple Music, especially for songs with no built-in synchronized lyrics.
 However, LyricsX relies on `*.lrcx` files from web services, and supply for songs in other languages or indie/obscure songs can be scarce.
 While plain-text lyrics are abundant online, time-stamping solutions are often overkill or a hassle.

-This tool provides a simple, intuitive way to add timestamps to any lyrics while listening to music, making synchronized lyrics accessible for any song.
-The karaoke-style display brings the professional LyricsX experience to your browser.
+This tool provides a simple, intuitive way to create timestamped lyrics files by playing along with music and clicking to mark each line's timing.
+Perfect for songs without built-in synchronized lyrics, making karaoke-style experiences accessible for any song.
+The built-in display brings the professional LyricsX experience to your browser.